What is this medication for?

 - Itchy skin rashes over your whole body

-- Swelling in hands, ankles or feet
+- Swelling of hands, ankles or feet (edema)

 - Feelings of irritability, intense agitation or anxiety, restlessness

-If you experience any of these symptoms, you should stop your medication and consult your healthcare professional immediately.
+If you experience any of these symptoms, you should stop your medication and see your healthcare professional immediately.

-What food or medication should I avoid when I take this medication?
+What food or medication should I avoid when I take or use this medication?

 How should I store this medication?

+Store in a cool and dry place, away from direct sunlight.
+Keep this medication away from children.
 Avoid keeping the medication in the fridge as the tablets will absorb moisture and break down on its own.

-How should I throw away this medication safely?
+How do I throw away this medication safely?

-Pack this medication into a black trash bag and seal it tightly before throwing into the rubbish chute or bin.
+Pack this medication into a trash bag and seal it tightly before throwing into the rubbish chute or bin.

 If you take more than the recommended dose, please seek medical advice immediately.
 The information provided on this page does not replace information from your healthcare professional.
 Please consult your healthcare professional for more information.